Symphony No. 18 (Mozart)

-Symphony No. 18 in F major, K. 130, was the last of three symphonies composed by Wolfgang Amadeus Mozart in May 1772, when he was sixteen years old.
+Symphony No. 18 in F major, K. 130, was the third and last of three symphonies composed by Wolfgang Amadeus Mozart in May 1772, when he was sixteen years old.

 Structure

-The symphony is scored for two flutes, two French horns in C and two French horns in F for the first, third and fourth movements, in F and B-flat for the second, and strings.
+The symphony is scored for two flutes, four horns, and strings.
+The horns are tuned differently: two pairs each are in F and B♭ for the second movement, while they are in C and F for the remainder of the symphony.
 There are no oboes in this symphony; Mozart used flutes instead for the first time.
-Mozart also used a second pair of French horns throughout this work, which is a rarity in his oeuvre.
+He also used a second pair of horns throughout this work, which is a rarity in his oeuvre.

+In this symphony and the others he wrote around this time, he writes for combinations of wind instruments that would not have been available to him – the official list of instrumentalists in the court orchestra included only two/three horns and no flutes.
+In the case of this symphony, Mozart may have been relying on the common practice where wind players could play several instruments, for example the oboists of the orchestra having flutes as a second instrument.